SSWConsulting/SSW.Rules.Content/rules/avoid-using-too-many-decimals/rule.md

    $<mark>51,110.00</mark> + GST is approved by Bob
 :::
 ::: bad
-Figure: Bad example - Having zero cents is not necessary
+Figure: Bad example - Having 0 cents is not necessary
 :::

 ::: greybox